fool/owners_manual/README.md

 - I am straightforward and may have some unsolicited advice, but I try to make sure it is constructive.
 It comes from a place of love.
 - I am open to debate on anything.
 I enjoy thoughtful interaction.
 Let's learn from eachother!
 - I tend to wear my heart on my sleeve.
 I'm no good at lying or hiding my feelings.
 - My preference in most cases would be for written communication as it gives me time to process and present a coherent, reasoned opinion and address all of your points.
+But I love brainstorming over beers too!

 ## What are some useful things to know in advance about your style?